High-speed rail in China: The "Speed Up" campaigns

 In 1993, commercial train service in China averaged only 48 km/h and was steadily losing market share to airline and highway travel on the country's expanding network of expressways.
 The MOR focused modernization efforts on increasing the service speed and capacity on existing lines through double-tracking, electrification, improving grade (through tunnels and bridges), reducing turn curvature and installing continuous welded rail.
 Through five rounds of "Speed-Up" campaigns in April 1997, October 1998, October 2000, November 2001, and April 2004, passenger service on 7700 km of existing tracks was upgraded to reach sub-high speeds of 160 km/h.

-A notable example is the Guangshen–Shenzhen railway, which in December 1994 became the first line in China to offer sub-high-speed service of 160 km/h using domestically produced DF-class diesel locomotives.
-The line was electrified in 1998, and Swedish-made X 2000 trains increased service speed to 200 km/h.
-After the completion of a third track in 2000 and a fourth in 2007, the line became the first in China to run high-speed passenger and freight service on separate tracks.
+A notable example is the Guangzhou–Shenzhen railway, which in December 1994 became the first line in China to offer sub-high-speed service of 160 km/h using domestically produced DF-class diesel locomotives.
+The line was electrified in 1998, and Swedish-made X 2000 trains increased the service speed to 200 km/h.
+After the completion of a third track in 2000 and a fourth in 2007, the line became the first in China to run high-speed passenger and freight services on separate tracks.

 The completion of the sixth round of the "Speed-Up" Campaign in April 2007 brought HSR service to more existing lines: 423 km capable of 250 km/h train service and 3002 km capable of 200 km/h.
 In all, travel speed increased on 22000 km, or one-fifth, of the national rail network, and the average speed of passenger trains improved to 70 km/h.
-The introduction of more non-stop service between large cities also helped to reduce travel time.
-The non-stop express train from Beijing to Fuzhou shortened travel time from 33.5 to less than 20 hours.
+The introduction of more non-stop services between large cities also helped to reduce travel time.
+The non-stop express train from Beijing to Fuzhou shortened travel time from 33.5 hours to less than 20 hours.

 In addition to track and scheduling improvements, the MOR also deployed faster CRH series trains.
 During the Sixth Railway Speed Up Campaign, 52 CRH trainsets (CRH1, CRH2 and CRH5) entered into operation.
 The new trains reduced travel time between Beijing and Shanghai by two hours to just under 10 hours.
 Some 295 stations have been built or renovated to allow high-speed trains.